-(The fourth chapter of Akayama DanJay.)
+(A chapter of Akayama DanJay.)

 With most her bones broken, Akayama had no hope of swimming, but her lab-coat kept her afloat.
 She languished in half-awareness for what felt like days.
 She had to guess the duration, because only red Hurricane Planets speckled the black sky.
 Would she starve to death without the familiar sight of the Milky Way?
 She honestly hoped so.
 She had doomed the galaxy and never deserved to see it again.